ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ancfoster/CLI-Who-Wants-To-Be-A-Millionaire)

+- The GitHub repository does not contain the CREDS.json file which is needed for the game to connect to the Google sheets.

 ## Credits